anton-smirnov-robert/weaver/content/concept/Gödel's incompleteness theorem.md

 - concept
 ---

 We attribute a number (using [Gödel's numbering](concept/Gödel's%20numbering.md)) to each statement of mathematics.
-Using [[Tarski's undefinability theorem]], we obtain
+Using [Tarski's undefinability theorem](concept/Tarski's%20undefinability%20theorem.md), we obtain
 ```There is no mathematical formula that says which statements are true.``` Therefore, the statement  ```Are true solely the statements that can be demonstrated.``` is therefore false.
 Henceforth,  ```In any formal system, there are true statements that cannot be demonstrated.```